Skip to contents

 config

-if TRUE, will delete the configuration folder of giscoR.
+If TRUE, delete the configuration folder of giscoR.

 cached_data

-If this is set to TRUE, it will delete your cache_dir and all its content.
+If TRUE, delete your cache_dir and all its content.

 verbose